Skip to content

 pijuice = PiJuice(1, 0x14)

-# Continue script only if battery charge level and free disk space (MB) are higher than thresholds
+# Shut down Raspberry Pi if battery charge level or free disk space (MB) are lower than thresholds

 chargelevel_start = pijuice.status.GetChargeLevel().get("data", -1)